Distressed Buildings Reports

 Please note: From 1999 to 2007, these buildings were identified as “abandoned” in DND’s survey.
 DND changed the terminology to “distressed” with the 2008 survey due to owner concerns about the potential legal implications of identifying a building as “abandoned.”

-View Listing of Distressed Buildings - 2011 and accompanying interactive map Tool buttons on the map can be used to zoom in for more detail or to center the map window.
-To get summary information and a photographic image, click on any distressed property.
+The City of Boston's 2013 Listing of Distressed Buildings is available online along with an accompanying interactive map of all distressed properties.
+There are tool buttons on the map which can be used to zoom in for more detail or to center the map window.
+To get a summary of information and a photographic image, click on any distressed property.
 If you are interested in one of the listed properties, please contact the owner directly.
-Information on property ownership can be accessed through the City of Boston Assessing Department (www.cityofboston.gov/assessing).
+Information on property ownership can be accessed through the City of Boston Assessing Department (Assessing Website).

 The information provided on this site represents the best information in possession of the Department of Neighborhood Development at the time the survey was completed.
 The listing of distressed buildings contained herein may be incomplete, inaccurate or out of date.
 The Department shall not be responsible for any loss or harm to anyone resulting from assumptions, actions, decisions or plans based on use of this information.
 Such use, including but not limited to copying, printing or reproduction of all or part of this information shall be deemed to constitute knowledge and acceptance of these provisions and disclaimers.